Posts

 Val Paliy

 As you are probably well aware, Twitter has recently been bought by none other than Elon Musk himself.
 I don’t know about you, but I am only noticing negative sides of this acquisition.
-I will try to explain why within following paragraphs.
+I will try to explain why within following paragraphs and how this affects digital marketing and social media strategy for professionals who rely on these platforms for their online presence.

 Mechanical vs. Membrane Keyboards.